How to Smoke a Pork Loin on a Charcoal Grill

 This guide for How to Smoke a Pork Loin on a Charcoal Grill will take your backyard BBQ to new heights!
 Sometimes, you just need to mix things up and pull out the reliable kettle grill, or maybe you just want that classic flavor from smoldering charcoal.

 In this guide, we’ll walk you through everything you need to know to achieve that juicy, tender pork loin with three versatile smoking methods: the classic 2-zone method, the efficient burn-down method, and the low-maintenance snake method.
+Check out our other recipe if you are smoking boneless pork loin on the Traeger.
 Get ready and fire up that charcoal grill.
 Let’s get started!

 Charcoal arranged in a snake around the perimeter of the grill.